Why Do Therapy

 Q. How much does this cost?
 Do you take insurance?

 Our group is not currently taking insurance.
-Even so, if your insurance company is willing to cover out-of-network providers, you can check with them about receiving services from a marriage and family therapist intern and I can provide an invoice for reimbursement.
+Even so, if your insurance company is willing to cover out-of-network providers, you can check with them about receiving services from an associate marriage and family therapist and I can provide an invoice for reimbursement.